getcarina/getcarina.com/_posts/2015-11-19-carina-windows-developers.md

 ![Install dvm on Windows]({% asset_path 2015-11-19-carina-windows-developers/windows_dvm_install.png %})

-The following PowerShell will check to see if you have a profile and will create one if you don't have one:
+The following PowerShell script will check to see if you have a profile and will create one if you don't have one:

 ```
 If (!(Test-Path $profile)) {